yosrahelal/paladin/architecture/atomic_interop.md

 3. Cash Token Contract example - ZKP Based
    - Enforcing total conservation of value for fungible cash tokens
    - Transactions are confidential and anonymous to all
-   - Transfers require a zero-knowledge proof calculated off-chain, to be verified on-chain
+   - Transfers require a zero-knowledge proof pre-calculated by the spender, to be verified on the base EVM ledger
 4. Swap Contract - pure public EVM
    - Records the signature of an immutable set of pre-prepared transactions
    - Records the right privacy preserving smart contract